bio-boris/NewKbaseDevelopers/questions_and_answers.md

 you can check out this notebook with a variety of different options at [User Inferface Parameter Gallery](https://narrative.kbase.us/narrative/ws.23109.obj.1).
 Also see [Narrative UI Specification](https://github.com/kbase/kb_sdk/blob/master/doc/NarrativeUIAppSpecification.pdf)

+### Q: What are all the auto-generated source files in my app?

+These files are created by the KBase type compiler, which takes your KIDL type file (`MyModule.spec`) and generates different modules that are inserted into your codebase.
+These files are used by docker and service handlers to run your app and its dependencies.

+In python apps, the `authclient.py` and `baseclient.py` files get placed into the package directory for your own app, as well as all other the package directories.
+These files are generally the same across all the packages in your app. `authclient.py` handles authenticating the user so they can access the workspace, while `baseclient.py` has functionality for running SDK apps and calling their methods.

+Other auto-generated files in python apps include the `*Client.py` and `*Server.py` files in each package.
+Each app has an `AppNameClient.py` module in its package.
+These modules contain classes that can receive parameters for the app and pass that data to the app's server

+The `MyModuleServer.py` file gets auto-generated and saved only for your own app's package directory.
+It handles requests from the python client code

+### Q: What makes the tests slow to run?

+Every time we run `kb-sdk test` it rebuilds the docker container and re-downloads data objects from your workspace.

+Ways you can speed up your tests:

+* Make sure all your custom docker setup, such as compiling binaries, is at the top of your Dockerfile so it always gets cached
+* Reduce the amount of files you download and upload
+* Reuse existing example files on the workspace so you don't have to upload files
+* Separate out your modules into functions that just take local data and files, and test those separately
+* Create a separate unit tests that you can run directly, bypassing `kb-sdk test`

+### Q: When you install and run SDK Apps from within your own app, how are these running?

+SDK app dependencies that you use in your own app, such as `DataFileUtil`, run in their own docker containers using their own separate servers

+TODO someone with more knowledge of how this works should flesh this out (-jay)

 # Docker

 ### Q: Should I always specify a specific version of a library or executable ?